 \paragraph{Mempool update (line 7 in Algo. \ref{alg:simulation})} The last system update before moving to the creation of the next block ($B_{i+1}$) is the mempool update.
 In this step, all transactions in \texttt{txSet} with a timestamp between the creation time of $B_{i-1}$ and $B_i$ are added to the mempool of the miners on \texttt{extChain}.

 \paragraph{Simulation run} In a normal run, we repeat the above steps until all transactions have been consumed (\texttt{txSet} is empty).
+In an avoidance-enabled simulation run, we repeat the procedure but with all miners actively defending against undercutting in line 4, according to the two summarized algorithms in \Cref{sd1,,sd2}.
 To moderate fluctuations caused by the random selections (of block generation time and block owners), we repeat the experiments 50 times (for each parameter set) for Bitcoin, 10 times for Monero, and report the mean values of profit proportions along with the 95\% confidence intervals.

-We maintain two parameters in the simulation: (i) safe depth $D$: the undercutter gives up on the forked chain as soon as the competing chain is $D(=1\; or \;2)$ blocks ahead; (ii) honest miners $\beta_H$ in the system: we consider six variations with $0\%, 10\%, 20\%, 30\%, 40\%, 50\%$ honest mining power.

-We also simulate with undercutting avoidance enabled.
-The difference from a normal run is that when miners extend a chain, they implement "Part 3" described in the two summarized algorithms in \cref{sd1,sd2}.
-Undercutting avoidance, implemented by other miners, makes the original attacking conditions no longer satisfiable; therefore, the undercutter will not undercut in this situation.
-We do not carry out the exact avoidance technique for experiment purposes and potentially give some advantage to the undercutter.
-For example, suppose there are 4 BTC in the current bandwidth set and 2 BTC in the next bandwidth set, both of size one block size limit.
-Let $\gamma=1$.
-For exact avoidance, we claim 3 BTC fitted into one block size limit.
-However, in the experiments, we claim 3 BTC from the current bandwidth set, which results in a remaining bandwidth set of around 2 BTC, not 3 BTC, as the remaining transactions do not fit into one block.